We carry the largest selection of Fazioli pianos in the country.

 Fazioli Pianos, founded by engineer and pianist Paolo Fazioli, has been producing pianos since 1981.
 The Fazioli factory is situated in Sacile, Italy, outside of Venice in an area that boasts a time-honored and prestigious tradition in the art of wood working.
-120-130 Fazioli grand pianos are produced each year!
+140 Fazioli grand pianos are produced each year!
 Contact us for pricing and prices and play one in our showroom.

 Fazioli Grand Piano Models

 Fazioli specializes in producing only top-of-the-line grand pianos available in a wide variety of colors and styles.

 ART CASE PIANOS

 Click to see more special “ART CASE MODELS“